VelychkoOleksandr/TaskServer-v2/README.md

 Server allows to store, update, change and share task list.
-Works with MongoDB hosted on MongoDB Cluster.
+Based on Express and Mongoose, works with MongoDB hosted on MongoDB Cluster.

 # How to run